Post-pandemic Difficulties of Adults and Adolescents: A Panel Discussion

 To better understand how couples fare today, we spoke to Michelle Shivers, a Licensed Family and Marriage Therapist and counselor with 8+ years of experience.
 She is also the author of a relationship guide

 1. It’s been three years since the pandemic began.
-What problems do adolescents and adults face?
+What difficulties of adults and adolescents do they face?

 Dr. Pressley: What I am seeing right now with teens in therapy is the loss of coping skills when dealing with relationship issues.
 They also experience a higher level of social isolation, failing grades, sexting, slut shaming and poor relationship and communication skills.

-Dr. Pressley: Teenagers particularly face challenges in the areas of social media, school and interpersonal relationships.
+Dr. Pressley: Teenagers particularly face challenges in the areas of social media, school, job, family commitments and interpersonal relationships.

 Michelle: These problems are common in all types of relationships, and not specific to adults.
 Communication is an issue that is the biggest challenge in all relationships.
 People are not ready to discuss how they feel.
 With respect to married couples, infidelity is the most common problem.